slackport/gfs/README.md

   /etc/rc.d/rc.avahidnsconfd start
 fi
 ```
-3. Also stop Avahi at shutdown, so edit your `/etc/rc.d/rc.local_shutdown` add this lines:
+3. Also stop Avahi at shutdown, so edit your `/etc/rc.d/rc.local_shutdown` adding these lines:
 ```bash
 # Stop avahidnsconfd
 if [ -x /etc/rc.d/rc.avahidnsconfd ]; then